-With the rise of the concept of the Grand Tour among the educated from the mid to late 1600s through the 1840s, and even more so with the intellectual fashion of Philhellenism through the 1800s, Mykonos started to see visitors from western Europe, largely Britain.
+The concept of the Grand Tour arose among the upper classes of Britain and a few other northern European nations in the mid to late 1600s.
+That led to the intellectual trend of Philhellenism.
+The middle and upper classes were increasingly interested in classical Greek history and culture, while international travel was becoming more practical.
+In the early to mid 1800s, Mykonos started to see visitors from western Europe, largely from Britain.
 They came to see Delos, the premier historical and mythological site in the Greek islands.
 Delos was nearly uninhabited, but Mykonos was just a few kilometers away.

-All of these eccentric Britons started arriving at Mykonos, some of them insistently speaking the Koine Greek in which the New Testament was written, others speaking Homeric Greek.
-Imagine a modern visitor to London insisting on speaking the Anglo-Saxon of Beowulf.
+Eccentric Britons began arriving at Mykonos.
+Some of them spoke the Koine Greek in which the New Testament was written, others spoke Homeric Greek.
+Imagine a modern visitor to London speaking nothing but the Anglo-Saxon of Beowulf.

-They would arrive by boat, having bought their way on a fishing or cargo vessel, and they would ask the harbor master for a place to stay.
+They would arrive by boat, having bought their way to Mykonos on a fishing or cargo vessel, and they would ask the harbor master for a place to stay.
 There was nothing like a hotel at the time, but various elderly widows would have spare rooms that they might rent.
-Hence the start of the business of domatia, or rooms for rent, in the Greek islands.
+This was the start of the business of domatia, or rooms for rent, in the Greek islands.

 These days it is much easier to get to Mykonos and to find a place to stay, at least if you don't show up during high season.

 Mykonos is just a short hop by ferry or air from Athens.
-The above map shows the islands' location, three hours by fast catamaran and four and a half to six hours by traditional ferry from Piraeus, and only 45 minutes by air from Athens.
+It's just three hours by fast catamaran from the Athens port of Pireaus to Mykonos, and four and a half to six hours by traditional ferry.
+It's only 45 minutes by air from Athens.

 See my page about Greek inter-island ferries for more details on traveling around the Greek islands.

 The Κυκλάδες, or the Cyclades, take their name from their arrangement as a rough circle of islands around the sacred island of Delos.
-The Cyclades islands are mostly the peaks of submerged mountainous terrain, with the exception of the two volcanic islands of Milos and Thera (Santorini).
+The Cyclades islands are mostly the peaks of submerged mountainous terrain.
+Milos and Thera (or Santorini) are volcanic peaks.